de-Boer-Lab/GIL/README.md

 generates primers containing compatible indexes, which can be ordered as standard oligos for a fraction of the cost of commercially-available indexing primers.
-The program outputs primer sequences in a ready-to-order format and also generates sample sheet templates for demultiplexing.
+The program outputs primer sequences in a ready-to-order format and also generates index sheets that show the index sequences to use for demultiplexing.

 ## Sequencing library structure